kadamraval/TempMailLab/docs/plan.md

 -   **`allowAttachments` (Boolean)**
     -   **Condition**: `plan.features.allowAttachments === true`
     -   **Logic**: In the `EmailView` component, the section for displaying and downloading attachments will be rendered only if this flag is `true`.
 The inbound webhook will still process and store attachment metadata regardless, but the UI will control visibility.

+- **`delete` (Implicit Feature)**
+    -   **Condition**: This is a basic action available to all users for emails they own.
+    -   **Logic**: When a user deletes an email, the email document is permanently removed from the `emails` subcollection in Firestore.
+An associated Cloud Function will then trigger to decrement the `emailCount` on the parent inbox document, ensuring data consistency.

 ### Custom Domain Features